the-turing-way/the-turing-way/CONTRIBUTING.md

 GitHub has a [nice introduction][github-flow] to the pull request workflow, but please [get in touch](#get-in-touch) if you have any questions :balloon:.

-## The process of writing chapters
+## The process of adding a new chapter

 - Fork the repository from [`the-turing-way/the-turing-way`](https://github.com/the-turing-way/the-turing-way) if you have not done so already.
-  - On your fork create a branch with the name as the chapter to be written and create a markdown file on it.
+  - On your fork create a branch with the name as the chapter you are adding and create a markdown file on it.
-- If you are a contributor to the project repository, you can also create a branch on the main repository with the same name as the chapter to be written without creating a fork (or a local copy).
+- If you have been added as a contributor to the project repository, you can also create a branch on the main repository with the same name as the chapter to be written without creating a fork (or a local copy).
 - Copy the relevant part of the [chapter template](https://github.com/the-turing-way/the-turing-way/tree/main/book/templates/chapter-template) into the markdown file, and commit.
 - Make a pull request to _The Turing Way_ version of the chapter branch.
   The title of this request should have the form "[WIP] Write Chapter_name chapter".